linchangyi1/Awesome-Touch/README.md

 Owing to my personal interest, this collection may focus more on vision-based tactile sensors and learning-based applications.
 Keep updating! ! !

+If you want to show your papers here, please add a new issue and provide the titles and other relative information.
+Thanks a lot.

 ## Table of Contents

 - [Sensors](#sensors)